Blockchain and cryptoassets overview

 In May 2020, it conducted a second experiment via a (40-million-euro) bond issue on a public blockchain settled this time in CBDC issued by the Banque de France.

-Still continuing with this dynamism, the red and black bank launched two new operations in April.
+Still continuing with this dynamism, the red and black bank launched two new operations in April 2021.
 It formed a banking syndicate with Goldman Sachs and Santander for a 100-million-euro digital bond issue on the public blockchain, Ethereum, through the EIB (European Investment Bank).
 In addition to the bond issues, Societe Generale - FORGE has successfully completed a new stage in its development by issuing the first structured product on the public blockchain, Tezos.
 In accordance with the best market standards, this new test demonstrates the legal, regulatory and operational feasibility of issuing complex financial instruments (structured products) on public blockchain.
 It capitalises on a disruptive technology that improves the efficiency and fluidity of financial transactions.
-Other operations will be launched between now and the end of 2022.

-Societe Generale conducts its blockchain transactions using the CAST (compliant architecture for secutiry tokens) protocol.
+Societe Generale conducts its blockchain transactions using the CAST (compliant architecture for security tokens) protocol.